bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jeffery.md

 6. Contributed to the development of the mathematical field of analytic number theory.
 7. Pioneered the development of probabilistic primality tests, commonly used for efficient primality testing in modern cryptography.

-Born 9 May1891, London, England.
+Born 9 May 1891, London, England.
 Died 27 April 1957, London, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jeffery/)